Welcome to the

 Have you taught or facilitated classes outside of WVU?

-What have been your favorite classes to facilitate?
+What has been your favorite class or classes to facilitate?

 How much time does it take to research and prepare for each class?
 And to give feedback?
 As a facilitator, what other kinds of things do you spend time on?

 Since I’m now doing the same classes, I’ve copied the lessons with their HTML coding so all I need to do is post them and reread them for clarity.
 The amount of time to do that varies a bit but it doesn’t take all that long.
 Leaving feedbacks vary, of course, depending on the lesson.
 If the assignment is to comment on the reading from the text, I’m usually fairly brief.
 If the assignments are for actual writing, I’ll spend whatever time is needed.
 I read everyone’s feedbacks and answer questions that come up and research those.
 If the course has a final project, I’ll run searches for how those are usually done and develop templates for them.
 Some courses are more hands-on than others.

 Please share what you’d like to on your special love of writing.
 Is there some aspect of writing which really intrigues you?
 What classes have you taken here?